Jake Averillo: Canterbury–Bankstown Bulldogs (2020–2023)

 Averillo made his NRL debut in round 2 of the 2020 season for the Canterbury-Bankstown Bulldogs against the North Queensland Cowboys at ANZ Stadium.

-In round 14 of the 2021 NRL season Averillo scored two tries and kicked five goals as Canterbury–Bankstown defeated St. George Illawarra.
+In round 14 of the 2021 NRL season, Averillo scored two tries and kicked five goals as Canterbury–Bankstown defeated St. George Illawarra.
 This was Canterbury–Bankstown's second win for the season.
-In round 22 Averillo broke his hand in Canterbury-Bankstown's loss against the New Zealand Warriors.
+In round 22, Averillo broke his hand in Canterbury-Bankstown's loss against the New Zealand Warriors.

 In round 25, he scored two tries for Canterbury–Bankstown in a 38–0 victory over the Wests Tigers.

 Averillo made a total of twenty-one appearances for Canterbury–Bankstown in the 2021 NRL season.

-In round 12 of the 2022 NRL season he scored two tries for Canterbury–Bankstown in their 34–24 loss against St. George Illawarra at Belmore Sports Ground.
+In round 12 of the 2022 NRL season, he scored two tries for Canterbury–Bankstown in their 34–24 loss against St. George Illawarra at Belmore Sports Ground.

-In round 14 Averillo scored two tries for Canterbury-Bankstown in their 34–4 victory over the Parramatta Eels.
+In round 14, Averillo scored two tries for Canterbury-Bankstown in their 34–4 victory over the Parramatta Eels.

 The following week, he scored two tries in Canterbury–Bankstown's 36–12 victory over the Wests Tigers.

-Averillo played a total of 20 matches for Canterbury-Bankstown throughout the season scoring nine tries.
+Averillo played a total of twenty matches for Canterbury-Bankstown throughout the season, scoring nine tries.
 The club finished twelfth on the table and missed the finals.

-In round 9 of the 2023 NRL season Averillo scored two tries for Canterbury–Bankstown in their 18–16 victory over St. George Illawarra.
+In round 9 of the 2023 NRL season, Averillo scored two tries for Canterbury–Bankstown in their 18–16 victory over St. George Illawarra.

 The following week, Averillo scored two tries in Canterbury-Bankstown's 30–34 loss against Canberra.

-In round 20 of the 2023 NRL season Averillo scored two tries for Canterbury in their 44–24 loss against Brisbane.
+In round 20 of the 2023 NRL season, Averillo scored two tries for Canterbury in their 44–24 loss against Brisbane.

 Dolphins (2024–2026)

 Averillo commenced a three-year contract with the Dolphins from 2024 onwards.

-In round 26 of the 2024 NRL season, Averillo scored two tries for the Dolphins in their 40–6 victory over rivals Brisbane.
+In round 26 of the 2024 NRL season, Averillo scored two tries for the Dolphins in their 40–6 victory over the Brisbane Broncos.

-Averillo played a total of 23 matches for the Dolphins in the 2024 NRL season and scored eleven tries as the club finished 10th on the table.
+Averillo played a total of twenty-three matches for the Dolphins in the 2024 NRL season and scored eleven tries as the club finished 10th on the table.

 Averillo played every game for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.

+On 4 June 2026, it was reported that Averillo had signed a long term deal with the Wests Tigers.
+On 24 June the Tigers confirmed that Averillo had signed with the club on a four year deal.